nane-khachatryan21/ai-town-custom/WEB_SEARCH_SETUP.md

 ## How It Works

-### Two-Step System
+### Three-Step Intelligent System

+1. **Relevance Check**: First, an LLM determines if the question is relevant to the agent's persona and domain
+   - Questions about unrelated topics (e.g., "What's the best pizza recipe?" to a parliamentary deputy) are filtered out
+   - Only relevant questions proceed to the next step

-1. **First Check**: When a user asks a question, the agent evaluates whether it needs external information
+2. **Knowledge Gap Detection**: For relevant questions, the agent evaluates whether it needs external information
+   - Personal/opinion questions: Can be answered from the agent's character
+   - Current/factual questions: Need web search

-2. **Conditional Search**: Only if the question is outside the agent's competencies, a web search is triggered
+3. **Smart Web Search**: Only if both checks pass, a web search is performed and results are integrated
-3. **Smart Response**: The agent uses the web results to provide an accurate answer

 ### Fallback Mechanism